Open-Systems-Pharmacology/PK-Sim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check if the code is well tested
 - [ ] Check if the code is readable and well formatted
 - [ ] Additional checks (document below if any)
+- [ ] Check if documentation update issue(s) are created if the option `This change requires a documentation update` above is selected

 # Screenshots (if appropriate):